 Set on the banks of the River Avon, Stratford-upon-Avon is one of England’s most famous medieval towns.
-Located six miles away, General Manager of Ettington Park Hotel, recommends how to spend 48 hours in Shakespeare’s old stomping grounds.
+Located six miles away, Ettington Park Hotel recommends how to spend 48 hours in Shakespeare’s old stomping grounds.

 If you are looking for the traditional English weekend retreat, Stratford-upon-Avon, which is just six miles from Ettington Park, is hard to beat, and there’s so much to see and do from Shakespeare’s birthplace to the Canal Basin.
-Gordon recommends the best way to spend a short break in and around the medieval market town.
+Here we recommend the best way to spend a short break in and around the medieval market town.

 Once you have checked in, head straight to our leisure facilities with an indoor swimming pool, sauna, steam room and spa pool.
 It’s the perfect place to unwind before heading to dinner in our Oak Room restaurant, offering seasonal and regional dishes.